DESTINATION ITINERARIES

 • The region is surrounded by mountains, forests, alpine meadows and glaciers, plus numerous hiking and skiing trails.

 • Best Bike ride: Lake Thun Loop.
-The ride runs along the panoramic circular trail around Lake Thun revealing views of the deep blue waters and surrounding mountains.
-You will ride through idyllic villages, lush green meadows, historical sites and castles.
-Bike rentals are available everywhere including the train stations.
+The ride follows the scenic loop around Lake Thun, showing views of the deep blue water and mountains.
+You pass charming villages, green meadows, historic sites, and castles.

 • Take a walk at Höhematte Park and the Höheweg.